Expert: "The delivery of the Mace to the army is a hasty decision and will be dangerous for the fleet"

 Last December, the last salvo launch of the Bulava missiles from the nuclear submarine “Yuri Dolgoruky” from the waters of the White Sea took place.
 After that, Russian President Dmitry Medvedev made a statement about the adoption of the rocket into service, without naming, however, the exact dates.

-Earlier, the Ministry of Defense reported that the submarines of the Borey project, which are equipped with a Bulava, will go into service with the Russian naval fleet this summer.
+Earlier, the Ministry of Defense reported that the Borei-class submarines, which are equipped with the Bulava, will enter service with the Russian Navy this summer.

 According to Viktor Barantz, the Bulava missile system is in a hurry to adopt before the presidential elections take place, since the employees of the Ministry of Defense are afraid of losing their posts after the arrival of the new head of state.
 A military analyst stated that story with Bulava is the purest adventure, dictated by the pre-election conditions and the fact that in such an electoral atmosphere some ministers, designers, admirals seek to consolidate their positions so that the new Russian authorities do not punish this story.
 The expert said that the head of the General Staff even went so far as to say that the rocket would be introduced in parts, which caused “horse neighing” in the ranks of specialists.
 At the same time, Baranets added that the rocket was “raw” and, in this form, it would be more of a threat to the Russian army itself than to the armed forces of the enemy.